-Anyone trying to date at the moment will be having a hard time.
+Anyone trying to date in the past two years had a difficult time.
 But even before coronavirus, singles didn’t always have it easy.
 These dating horror stories from our hellozurich readers are proof of that.

 All work and no play